jeroenhouben/jQuery-Radio-Rater/README.markdown

       $(".radio-rater").createRadioRaters();
     });

-The class="js" is added so we can programmatically skip styles for non JS devices.
+The .js class is added to the body so we can programmatically skip styles for non JS devices.

+Integrating this with AJAX, rails or whatever you want, should be straightforward as this plugin uses nothing but ordinary radio buttons.
+Disable javascript and behold: it still works!

 How to customize?
 -----------------
 By default, you just need to include one stylesheet: radio-rater-base.css If you want different images you can override some styles in a seperate css file.

-Be sure to pass the imaeWidth to the createRadioRaters() function
+Be sure to pass the imageWidth to the createRadioRaters() function

     $(".radio-rater").createRadioRaters({imageWidth: 64});